 Full-Featured High-Performance Scheduler

 NetworkComputer is a full-featured yet versatile job scheduler architected for the high performance distributed HPC environments.
-A high capacity scalable architecture allows you to manage complex workload environment capable of scheduling billions of jobs per day.
+A high capacity scalable architecture allows you to manage complex workload environment capable of scheduling millions of jobs per day.

 - Sub-Second Latency for Best Performance & User Experience